Part V · The Meta Scale · What is this framework itself?

 After the book’s large-scale architecture, from individual to political to civilizational to cosmic, was complete, I stepped back to examine each chapter’s internal density and found an unevenness.

-Some chapters were thick: the Theory of Affects (§V) had twenty-two formally defined affects, Political Philosophy (§XI) had seven rigorously derived propositions.
+Some chapters were thick: the Theory of Affects (§V) had twenty-two formally defined affects, Political Philosophy (§XII) had seven rigorously derived propositions.
 But others had only skeleton and no texture.
 The Inner Face of Pattern (§II) and The Inner Face of Mystery (§III) each contained only a few pages of discursive exposition without a single formal proposition.
 Meditations on Existence (§VII), while warm, read like prose floating outside the framework; its meditations had no explicit connection to the postulates or ethical propositions.

 This was a structural regret: the framework’s two most fundamental concepts, Pattern and Mystery, had not been given propositional dignity in their own “inner face” chapters.